sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-11/README.md

 # Chapter 11: CTC Compile Time Constants

-Compile-time constant (CTC) is a variable whose value can be calculated at compile time and is decorated with `static const`.
+A compile time constant (CTC) is a value that can be computed at compile time.
+It is decorated with `static const`.
 Usually used to modify the properties of the contract.

 In some cases, only CTC compile-time constants are allowed.
 For example, the maximum number of  `loop` statement must be a compile-time constant.